ChrisHal/PMbrowser/doc/usage/installation.rst

 Installing on Linux
 ===================

-To run :program:`PMbrowser`, you will need the Qt5 libraries installed.
-On Debian and Ubuntu this is easily done with this command: ``sudo apt install qt5-default``
+To run :program:`PMbrowser`, you will need the Qt6 libraries installed.

 using DEB package
 *****************